erajasekar/erajasekar.github.io/_posts/2014-11-17-set-up-blog-jekyll-github-pages.md

 One common problem when migrating from existing blogs could be the permalink structure might be different in your old blog.
 For eg: wordpress uses the format `~/YYYY/MM/title`, but this site uses simple format `posts/title`.
-You don't want to break the links of your posts you shared everywhere TODO.
+You don't want to break the links of your posts you shared publicly in internet.

 There are two possible solutions to preserve your links: